GeoModelLab/octopus/README.md

 	- The weather file(s) should be named like the following: "name-of-the-location.csv"
 	- The first parameter file (hostSusceptibilityParameters.csv) is used to define the BBCH phases of grapevine
 	- The other parameter file (octoPusParameters.csv) is needed to parameterize the eight primary infection models.
-- The **LLM** folder should contain the LLama large language model files and will have to be created by the user after cloning the repository (you can download the model here [Download LLama](https://llama.meta.com/llama-downloads); see below for more details on how to set it up).
+- The **LLM** folder should contain the LLama large language model files and will have to be created by the user after cloning the repository.
 - The **ModelCaller** folder contains the code fro the calls to Llama, the pre-trained Random Forest model, and the code to iterate through the weather data.
 - **Models** stores the Datatype classes and the calls to both the eight epidemiology and the phenology models.
 - **Readers** stores the pipelines to read input parametes, **octoPus.json** is the configuration file, **icon.ico** contains the console icon, and **Program.cs** is the entry point main method.